Uncontested Divorce In Texas

 Read about the Retirement Asset Division In Fort Worth

-Keep in mind, a mediation attorney for an uncontested divorce cannot offer legal advice to either party.
+Keep in mind, a mediation attorney for an uncontested divorce in Texas cannot offer legal advice to either party.
 If either party needs or would like legal advice, it’s best that each party hire a separate attorney to represent their individual interests.

 In addition, an uncontested divorce in Texas with children is a rare situation because most parents don’t realize how many decisions they need to make for their kids in the short- and long-term or how the state views parental rights and duties as defined in the Texas Family Code.